 3-foot Power Cord

 These laser projectors do not run on batteries; instead, they rely on an AC adapter (two-pin American plug) that plugs into a 120V to 220V receptacle.
-The short power cord means having to either use an extension cord to place the unit in the middle of a room or project images on the wall or a portion of the ceiling adjacent to the wall outlet.
+The short power cord means using an extension cord to place the unit in the middle of a room or project images on the wall or a portion of the ceiling adjacent to the wall outlet.

 Indoor Use Only

 Neither of these devices produces loud, annoying sounds while turned on.
-In fact, you’d have to place your ear pretty close to the heat exhaust to even have the slightest chance of heating any buzzing sounds.
+You’d have to place your ear pretty close to the heat exhaust to have the slightest chance of heating any buzzing sounds.
 It’s also worth noting that these units do not double as white noise machines.

 30 x 30-foot Coverage from 10 Feet